Brian Clay: St. George & Representative career

 Clay played 200 club games (183 1st grade) for the St. George Dragons between 1957 and 1967 and played in eight of the famous Grand Final victories.
 He missed the 1962 and 1963 Grand Finals with broken arm injuries.
 A knee cartilage operation in 1967 meant that he played his last games at less than 100% fitness.
-His 200th and last career game was the 1967 final against the Kevin Ryan led Canterbury Bulldogs where the aging Dragons outfit went down 12-11 and the record breaking premiership run ended.
+His 200th and last career game was the 1967 final against the Kevin Ryan led Canterbury Bulldogs where the ageing Dragons outfit went down 12-11 and the record breaking premiership run ended.

 Premiership Success and Accolades

 Brian Clay stands in second place behind his St George team-mate Norm Provan for the highest number of grand final appearances ever, with ten (including two with Newtown).
 Provan appeared in grand finals on 11 occasions.
 Clay played in an 8 grand final victories and was regarded as one of the greatest players to ever represent the St. George Dragons.

 Brian Clay was awarded Life Membership of the St. George Dragons club in 1967.